ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-types/index.md

 A category axis is used to display distinct categories or groups of data in a chart.

 The category axis shows discrete categories or groups of data, unlike the [Number](/charts-axes-types/#number) or [Time](/charts-axes-types/#time) axes which use a continuous scale.
-For instance, In a bar chart of sales per quarter, the category axis shows the quarters as different groups, and the number axis displays the sales for each group.
+For instance, in a bar chart of sales per product, the category axis shows the products as different groups, and the number axis displays the corresponding sale value for each group.

 If no `axes` are supplied, a category axis will be used as the x-axis by default.
 However, it can also be explicitly configured as shown below: